Leody Taveras Player Props: Rangers vs. Yankees

 Leody Taveras At The Plate

-- In seven of 14 games this season (50.0%), Taveras has reached base safely via hit, and that includes multiple hits twice.
+- In seven of 15 games this season (46.7%), Taveras has reached safely via hit, and that includes multiple hits twice.

-- He has not hit a long ball in his 14 games this season.
+- In 15 games played this year, he has not hit a home run.

-- Taveras has driven in a run in three games this season (21.4%), including two games with multiple runs batted in.
+- Taveras has driven in a run in three games this year (20.0%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.